 As cool and tough as this avenging female plays it, she’s no killer in the same sense of the men around her — that includes the redemptive Cort (Russell Crowe).
 Furthermore, in no western universe I know of would a protagonist-antagonist scene exist or be anything like the one involving the dinner at Herod’s mansion between these two.
 It requires the man/woman propellant (or some twisted father and daughter milieu that’ll send your head reeling) for it to work.
 And it does here.
 Both the critics and fans cited it as the strongest dramatic sequence in the entire movie.

-His displays of that distinct patrilineal disappointment, more than a few of us have experienced, you know the one reserved for progeny that let a father down so thoroughly, were recognizable and better than good.
+His displays of that distinct patrilineal disappointment, more than a few of us have experienced; you know the one reserved for progeny that let a father down so thoroughly, were recognizable.
+Better than good.
 The Kid and the town folk being those on the harsh receiving end of Harod’s displeasure.
-His true disdain in the story, however, was for his son by proxy, the redeemed Cort, for tuning away from his and Herod’s nature.
+His true disdain in the story, however, was for his son by proxy, the redeemed Cort, for turning away from his and Herod’s nature.
 You’ll notice, there’s hardly a mention of a mother in this story.
 Any notion of nurturing just isn’t there.
 And with a title like this one, how could you expect it to be.
 The closest ones who fostered this to any extent were Ellen and Doc Wallace (Roberts Blossom).